 Innerspring mattresses are generally covered with a foam or fiberfill outer layer to provide padding between you and the springs.
 Some may also come with a really thickish plush pillow top.
 A potential problem here is that the top can compress and go thin, and after a while it will no longer come back to its original shape.
 The mattress will then feel very uncomfortable.
 It’s better in many ways to use a removable mattress pad that maintains the bounce, while retaining the comfort.

 A Firmer Mattress?

-If you prefer a former mattress with much less spring, then a memory foam mattress may be your best mattress.
+If you prefer a firmer mattress with much less spring, then a memory foam mattress may be your best mattress.
 They come in a range of hardness levels according to the thickness and density of the foam.
 The denser of the foam, then the former your mattress will be.
 Memory foams soften with your body heat and the pressure of your body.
-It therefore supports your hips, shoulder and other pressure points and keeps your spine in its best shape.
+It, therefore, supports your hips, shoulder, and other pressure points and keeps your spine in its best shape.

 A 3 lb per cubic for memory foam will be fairly soft, while a 5 lb foam will be harder and of higher quality.
 The thickness of a memory foam is also important.
 A 2” foam will not provide as much memory effect or ‘sinkability’ as a 6” thick memory foam.

 If you like a little bounce or buoyancy in your mattress, then a latex foam mattress offers the benefits of memory foam without you sinking right into it.
 You can purchase latex foam mattresses at a range of hardness and density levels.
 They have a degree of spring-back not associated with memory foam, and also tend to resist mold and dust mites, and to possess anti-microbial properties.
 Memory foams possess the same properties – but innerspring mattresses do not.